M. Elise Robbins

 Education

-Elise Robbins is a doctoral student studying early modern English religious literature and early modern Bible translation in its numerous forms.
-She is particularly interested in translations not ostensibly touted as authoritative Bible translations, for instance Milton's translation of the Bible into Paradise Lost or the intersemiotic translation of biblical texts into art.
+Elise Robbins is a doctoral candidate studying early modern English literature, with particular interests in religious literature and the Bible, women's writing, devotional poetry, and translation studies.
 Her most recent research in her masters thesis looked at 3 different examples of Bible translation in early modern England to understand how a translation gains "authority" and how a translation's engagement with a popular audience can help us understand biblical authority in a different way.
-Her research seeks to expand current notions of what early modern English translation looked like and how it engaged early modern audiences both spiritually and aesthetically.
+Her dissertation research examines maternity as an interpretive lens in women's exegetical writings.